About This Program

 - Status — Participants were youth in the foster care system that were enrolled in special education services

 Location/Institution: Not Specified

 The aim of the study was to test the efficacy of TAKE CHARGE [now called My Life] for promoting the school performance of youth in special education and foster care.
 Participants were randomized to either a control group that received typical services or to the intervention group (TAKE CHARGE) that received coaching in the application of self-determination skills to achieve their goals, as well as participated in group mentoring workshops with successful young adult alumni of foster care.
 Measures utilized include the AIR Self-Determination Scale, the Educational Planning Assessment, the School Attitude Measure (SAM), the Teacher Report Form (TRF), and the Child Behavior Checklist (CBCL).
 Results indicate that youth in the TAKE CHARGE group, along with their parents, reported significantly greater youth involvement in educational planning posttreatment compared with baseline than did control group youth and parents.
 Additionally, the intervention appeared to have a positive impact on key school achievement and performance variables, including credits toward graduation and time spent on homework.
 Although the groups were similar in terms of grade level at pre-test, by follow-up almost twice as many control group youth had dropped out of school.
 In addition, the intervention appears to have had a positive impact on intervention group youths’ preparation for postsecondary education.
 The intervention group youth were more engaged in career development activities at posttest and they were more likely to have paid jobs at follow-up, compared with the control group.
-Limitations include relatively small sample size and generalizability to other youth in the foster care system.
+Limitations include the lack of statistical analyses on key variables relevant to the topic area (high school completion, employment, and living status), relatively small sample size and generalizability to other youth in the foster care system.